evolbioinfo/gotree/docs/commands/compare.md

 Flags:
       --binary   If true, then just print true (identical tree) or false (different tree) for each compared tree -l, --tips     Include tips in the comparison
+  --rf           If true, outputs Robinson-Foulds distance, as the sum of reference + compared specific branches

 Global Flags:
   -c, --compared string   Compared trees input file (default "none")